-Wonderful, therefore, it is, how, among logicians,-or from the pen of so much as a single logician of the Aristotelian School, -the diagram in question should have been ascribed to this Porphyrius.
-The probability seems to be, that the inventor of it was no other than Peter Ramus: that Ramus, whom we have seen, and shall see again, so slightingly spoken of for the use he made of it.
+Wonderful, therefore, it is, how, among logicians, ---or from the pen of so much as a single logician, of the Aristotelian School, ---the diagram in question should have been ascribed to this Porphyrus.
+The probability seems to be, that the inventor of it was no other than Peter Ramus: that Ramus, whom we have seen, and shall see again, so slightingly spoken of for the use he made of it

-In the text of this section, when, from the name under which it was handed down, the diagram was concluded to have been the invention of Porphyrius, it was mentioned as matter of surprise, that Saunderson had made no use of it.
-Though the ascription of it to Porphyrius was, as above, the result of misconception, the ground for surprise remains without much alteration.
+In the text of this section, b when, from the name under which it was handed down, the diagram was concluded to have been the invention of Porphyrus, it was mentioned as matter of surprise, that Saunderson had made no use of it.
+Though the ascription of it to Porphyrus was, as above, the result of misconception, the ground for surprise remains without much alteration.
 To Saunderson the works of Ramus were known, for he refers to them.
 By Ramus, what is certain is-that for the bifurcate mode of division a strong predilection was entertained, and abundant use made of it: what seems highly probable therefore, is-that the divisions, thus made by him, either, were, or were intended to be, exhaustive.

-According to Moreri, (verbo Ramus) on the subject of Logic, (for he wrote on Mathematical and other subjects) the works he wrote were intituled Institutiones Dialectica, and Aristotelica Animadversiones, Anno 1543:-his books were condemned, and he turned out of his Professorship, he not being at that time more than twenty-eight years of age.
-Being the declared opponent of Aristotle, the wonder is how, for that time, he escaped with life.-Being moreover a Protestant, he suffered for p.
-280.
+According to Moreri, (verbo Ramus) on the subject of Logic, (for he wrote on Mathematical and other subjects) the works he wrote were intitled Institutiones Dalectice, and Aristotelice Animadversiones, Anno 1543:-his books were condemned, and he turned out of his Professorship, he not being at that time more than twenty-eight years of age.
+Being the declared opponent of Aristotle, the wonder is how, for that time, he escaped with life.-Being moreover a Protestant, he suffered for both sins at once, being comprehended in the Bartholomew-tide Massacre, Anno 1572.